-That’s why the new Historic Textiles Gallery at the Charleston Museum is so exciting.
-This new exhibit space will be dedicated to the museum’s extensive collection of period textiles and clothing.
+That’s why the Historic Textiles Gallery at The Charleston Museum is so exciting.
+This exhibit space is dedicated to the museum’s extensive collection of period textiles and clothing.

 The Charleston Museum is open Monday-Saturday from 9 a.m. to 5 p.m. and Sunday from 1 to 5 p.m.
-Admission is $10 for adults and $5 for children.
+Admission is $12 for adults and $5 for children,